Military health insurance, which is more commonly called TRICARE, is widely available to service members, their spouses and their children.

-It provides almost all healthcare services needed by families and even includes dental and vision insurance.
+It provides a variety of healthcare services for families and might even include dental and vision insurance.
 There is a variety of plans within TRICARE that accommodate applicants who fall under certain eligibility categories.

 The TRICARE enrollment process requires you to submit an application in order to determine your eligibility.
 However, you may predict your chances of qualifying by learning about the different coverage plans available and which type of plan suits your current situation.

 There are several ways to apply for TRICARE, including over the phone, by mail or online.
 Applying online may save you time and help you avoid extensive paperwork.
 However, you may prefer applying by phone if you want to ask a live person questions about the application or the program.

 Learn About TRICARE Plans

 Before applying for TRICARE, you must look at the different plans available and determine which one makes the most sense for you.
 These programs include: